afnog/sse/virtualization/ganeti-exercise.md

 ## About this exercise

-We will install Ganeti in a virtual machine, configure it to use the Xen hypervisor, and use it to create and manage some virtual machines.
+We will install Ganeti in some virtual machines, configure it to use the Xen hypervisor, and use it to create and manage some virtual machines.

 Normally you would install this on your physical hosts.
 We are using it in a